roseengineering/rfcascade/README.md

--cbg                 : transform top network into a common-base arrangement -ccd                 : transform top network into a common-collector arrangement -unilateral          : match top network and isolate its input and output -lift <el>           : lift top network from ground and insert an Z/inductor/capacitor element -series <el>         : cascade top network with a series Z/inductor/capacitor element -shunt <el>          : cascade top network with a shunt Z/inductor/capacitor element -short <complex>     : cascade top network with a short shunt stub
+-cbg                 : transform top network into a common-base arrangement -ccd                 : transform top network into a common-collector arrangement -unilateral          : match top network and isolate its input and output -lift <el>           : lift top network from ground and insert a Z/inductor/capacitor element -series <el>         : cascade top network with a series Z/inductor/capacitor element -shunt <el>          : cascade top network with a shunt Z/inductor/capacitor element -short <complex>     : cascade top network with a short shunt stub